brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

   standing mode.
 Make sure to get one that is rock solid.
 This is especially important with a desk treadmill, as you'll be leaning on the desk while walking.

-- **Dimensions.** Make sure to get a desk that goes low enough for sitting and high enough for standing.
-See the space considerations section below for details.
+- **Dimensions.** Make sure to get a desk that goes low enough for sitting and high enough for standing, and one that has enough space for all the items you'll want on top of it, such as your laptop, monitor, keyboard, mouse, and so on.

-- **Work space.** Make sure that the desk has enough space for all the items you'll want on top of it, such as your laptop, monitor, keyboard, mouse, and so on.
-See the space considerations section below for details.
+  See the [space considerations](#space-considerations) section below for details.

 Here are two height-adjustable desks I've tried out: